Guoxuan-Li/GEOL0069_Week4/codes/Unsupervised Learning.md

 plt.legend()
 ```

+Plot of all waveform echoes in the dataset.
 ```python
 x = np.stack([np.arange(1,waves_cleaned.shape[1]+1)]*waves_cleaned.shape[0])
 plt.plot(x,waves_cleaned)  # plot of all the echos plt.show()
 ```

+Plot of all waveform echoes classified as leads in the dataset.
 ```python
 # plot echos for the lead cluster
 x = np.stack([np.arange(1,waves_cleaned[clusters_gmm==1].shape[1]+1)]*waves_cleaned[clusters_gmm==1].shape[0])
 plt.plot(x,waves_cleaned[clusters_gmm==1])  # plot of all the echos plt.show()
 ```
+Plot of all waveform echoes classified as sea ice in the dataset.
 ```python
 # plot echos for the sea ice cluster
 x = np.stack([np.arange(1,waves_cleaned[clusters_gmm==0].shape[1]+1)]*waves_cleaned[clusters_gmm==0].shape[0])